-A two-year international full-time degree MSc programme (120 ECTS credits) is offered.
-It is targeted towards both Norwegian and international students, with a variety of disciplinary and cultural backgrounds.
+A two-year international full-time degree MSc programme (120 ECTS credits) is offered for both Norwegian and international students.
 All courses are 7.5 ECTS credits and are lectured in English.

-The master programme is actually a cluster of three different master programmes, Petroleum Engineering , Chemical Engineering and Natural Gas Technology.
+The master programme is linked with a cluster of three different master programmes; Petroleum Engineering, Chemical Engineering and Natural Gas Technology.
 These programmes aim at covering the whole value chain for natural gas, including exploration and production, processing, liquefaction, transport, conversion to chemicals, power generation and heating.
+The Natural gas technology program offers a quite wide selection of courses within the mechanical engineering aspects of the value chain.
 Techno-economic optimization is included for the whole value chain.
 Technologies for carbon dioxide capture and storage is emphasized in the processing and conversion steps of the value chain.

 A wide range of specializations: